Edward R. Murrow High School: Sports

-Extracurricular activities

-The school offers extracurricular activities including academic teams, art shows, chess, community services, concerts and productions, digital media. key club, mock trial, moot court, music technology, National Honor Society, robotics, s!ng, technical theater and virtual enterprise.
+Edward R. Murrow High School offers a range of athletic programs across various seasons, as part of the Public School Athletic League (PSAL).
+The school shares an athletic field with Midwood High School.

+The fall season includes girls' volleyball, girls' cross country, girls' varsity soccer, boys' badminton, and co-ed bowling.
+In the winter, students can participate in girls' and boys' table tennis, girls' and boys' varsity basketball, and boys' wrestling.
+The spring sports lineup features girls' badminton, girls' wrestling, co-ed golf, girls' junior varsity soccer, girls' varsity softball, and boys' volleyball.

+Students at Murrow have the opportunity to participate in sports not offered at their school by joining teams at neighboring schools via the PSAL All-Access Program.
+This includes boys' fencing at Brooklyn Tech, boys' football, boys' baseball and boys' soccer at William E. Grady, and girls' tennis and girls' swimming at Abraham Lincoln.

+In the 2023-2024 school year, Murrow expanded its athletic offerings, adding boys' basketball, girls' basketball, and girls' softball.

 Chess

 The Edward R. Murrow chess team has won seven national championships, fifteen state titles and sixteen city championships.
 The Edward R. Murrow HS chess team's success has been chronicled in the book The Kings of New York, by sportswriter Michael Weinreb.
 The Kings of New York follows the 2005 championship-winning season of the Murrow Team.
 It was reviewed positively in the March 4, 2007 NY Times Book Review.
 The team was personally congratulated by President Bush in the Oval Office on December 15, 2004.
 A movie, based on "The Kings of New York" will begin production sometime in 2014.